 Special Educational Needs and Disability at John Perryn Primary School.

 ‘Aiming high to achieve success in all that we do’ is our school motto.
-For children with SEND this involves finding the right key to unlock each individual child’s potential.
-John Perryn Primary School is an inclusive school which assesses what the child can do and find ways to reduce barriers to learning.
+For children with SEND, this involves finding the right key to unlock each individual child’s potential.
+John Perryn Primary School is a fully inclusive school, which assesses what the child can do and finds ways to reduce barriers to learning.

 “Tell me and I forget,